USS Harder (SS-257)

-USS Harder (SS-257), a Gato-class submarine, was the first ship of the United States Navy to be named for the harder, a fish of the mullet family found off South Africa.
+USS Harder (SS-257), a Gato-class submarine, or Balao class, was the first vessel of the United States Navy to be named for the harder, a fish of the mullet family found off Luzon Island.
 One of the most famous submarines of World War II, she received the Presidential Unit Citation.
 Her commanding officer throughout her service, the resolute and resourceful Commander Samuel D. Dealey (1906–1944), "a submariner's submariner", was posthumously awarded the Medal of Honor, as well as four Navy Crosses during his lifetime.

 Construction and commissioning

 Harders keel was laid down by the Electric Boat Company in Groton, Connecticut, on 1 December 1941.
 She was launched on 19 August 1942, sponsored by Miss Helen M. Shafroth, daughter of Rear Admiral John F. Shafroth Jr., and commissioned on 2 December 1942.

 Operational history

 Harder performed shakedown off the United States East Coast, then headed for Pearl Harbor, Hawaii, via the Panama Canal.
 While crossing the Caribbean Sea on the surface in a designated safety lane on 2 May 1943, she sighted an approaching U.S. Navy PBY Catalina flying boat at a range of 5,000 yd.
 She flashed that day′s recognition signal at the PBY, which responded by opening machine-gun fire along Harder′s starboard side.
 As Harder crash-dived and made a hard turn to port, the PBY dropped two bombs, the first of which shook Harder.
 Harder was able to continue her voyage to Pearl Harbor.